 Do I need a sick note for stress leave?

 When we're dealing with absences related to stress, it's important to show sensitivity and compassion.
-Some long-term stress leave will come as a consequence of a serious condition and need considerable recovery time.
+Some long-term stress leave from work will come as a consequence of a serious condition and need considerable recovery time.

-We need to have empathy towards every case – and combine with a good understanding of employment rights.
+We need to have empathy towards every case – and combine it with a good understanding of employment rights.

 Will I be paid during stress leave?

-To qualify for Statutory Sick Pay:
+Eligibility for Statutory Sick Pay

-• You’re classified as an employee
+• Employee status: You must be classified as an employee.

-• You earn in excess of £113 per week
+• Earnings: You earn more than £113 per week.

 Your employer is legally obliged to pay the minimum of £89.35 per week, for a maximum of 28 weeks.
 Beyond that, it’s their decision if they want to continue with Statutory Sick Pay.